Analysis: China heads back to the '90s in economic reform drive

 Li mentioned reform more than two dozen times when answering journalists' questions, leaving little room for doubt about his policy emphasis at the start of his anticipated decade in power.

-It will likely be autumn when the initial reform programme is unveiled at a high-level meeting of top officials from China's ruling Communist Party.
+It will likely be autumn when the initial reform program is unveiled at a high-level meeting of top officials from China's ruling Communist Party.

 Ting Lu, chief China economist at Bank of America/Merrill Lynch in Hong Kong, cautioned against playing down the reforms since the end of the Zhu era even if the pace of change clearly slowed.